 COVID-19 Advocacy for Museums

 There’s never been a more critical time to advocate for museums and your role in the field.
-The Alliance has been working hard to advocate for the museum field, and provide you the resources needed to let your legislators know the impact the pandemic has had on you and your museum, and how museums are continuing to serve their communities, even while closed.
-During this time nearly 60,000 messages have been sent to Congress over the Alliance’s online advocacy tools – messages that continue to be critical to securing important financial relief and resources for museums.
+The Alliance has been working hard to advocate for the museum field, and provide you the resources needed to let your legislators know the impact the pandemic has had on you and your museum, and how museums are continuing to serve their communities.
+During this time more than 62,000 messages have been sent to Congress over the Alliance’s online advocacy tools – messages that continue to be critical to securing important financial relief and resources for museums.
 Please use the information and links below to learn more about the Alliance’s advocacy for museums and ways you can advocate today.

 Alliance Advocacy Alerts